 The protein in rubber can cause an allergic reaction in some people.
-This reaction can range from sneezing to anaphylactic shock, which is a serious condition that requires immediate medical attention.
+This reaction can range from sneezing to anaphylactic shock.
+This type of shock is a serious condition that requires immediate medical attention.

-The thin, stretchy latex rubber in gloves, condoms and balloons is high in this protein.
+The thin, stretchy latex rubber in gloves, condoms, and balloons is high in this protein.
 It causes more allergic reactions than products made of hard latex rubber (such as tires).
-Because some latex gloves are coated with cornstarch powder, latex protein particles can stick to the cornstarch and fly into the air when the gloves are taken off.
+Some latex gloves are coated with cornstarch powder.
+Latex protein particles can stick to the cornstarch and fly into the air when the gloves are taken off.
 In places where gloves are being put on and removed frequently, the air may contain many latex particles.